 If you are using a pressure canner for the first time or need a refresher, this publication from the National Center for Home Food Preservation at the University of Georgia is a good guide.

 OSU Extension has a publication, developed by a consortium of three Pacific Northwest universities, called “Canning Seafood.”
 It covers canning seafood in general, including fish and shellfish.
 I’m using this document as a base for this annotated guide.
 You can download a .pdf file (PNW 194) by following the links here.
 Please refer to this document if you have questions about safety, storage, or spoilage.
+This link also provides pamphlets on filleting your own tuna and on mercury and radiation in Oregon albacore (quick answer: don’t worry; it’s not an issue).

 Your local fish monger is a good place to bulk-order freshly caught Oregon albacore tuna, cleaned, bled, and prepared as long, single-piece loins.
 We use Newman’s and Fisherman’s Market in Eugene.
 There are also places along the coast where you can buy tuna off the boat.
 Best to talk to someone with experience before undertaking this effort.